Scientific Data Systems: Early machines

-Project Genie developed a segmentation and relocation system for time sharing use on the 930 at the University of California, Berkeley, which was commercialized in the SDS 940.
+Project Genie developed a segmentation and relocation system for time-sharing use on the 930 at the University of California, Berkeley, which was commercialized in the SDS 940.
 It had additional hardware for relocation and swapping of memory sections, and interruptible instructions.
 The 940 would go on to be a major part of Tymshare's circuit-switched network system growth in the 1960s (pre-ARPAnet and before packet-switching).
-A 945 was announced in July 1968 as a modified 940 with less I/O and the same compute power, but it is unclear whether this shipped.
+A 945 was announced in July 1968 as a modified 940 with less I/O and the same computation power, but it is unclear whether this shipped.

 SDS 92

 The SDS 92 is generally accepted as the first commercial computer using monolithic integrated circuits.
 ICs were used on about 50 circuit cards.

-The SDS 92 is a small, high-speed, very low-cost, general purpose computer 12-bit system introduced in 1965. it was not compatible with other SDS lines such as the 900 series or the Sigma series.
+The SDS 92 is a small, high-speed, very low-cost, general-purpose computer 12-bit system introduced in 1965. it was not compatible with other SDS lines such as the 900 series or the Sigma series.
 Features included: